Furstenberg set problem and exceptional set estimate in prime fields: dimension two implies higher dimensions: Exceptional set estimate: lower bound

 \section{Exceptional set estimate: lower bound}

 We prove Theorem \ref{exceptionallowerthm} in this section.
-The result in this section has been studied by the author \cite{gan2024exceptional} under the Euclidean setting, the statement there is slightly different from this paper.
-We still provide the details for the finite field setting, though they are essentially the same.
+The result in this section has been studied by the author \cite{gan2024exceptional} under the Euclidean setting, and the statement there is slightly different from this paper.
+We still provide the details for the finite-field setting, though they are essentially the same.

 \begin{proof}[Proof of Theorem \ref{exceptionallowerthm}] Recall that $(n,k)=(2,1)$ and $\frac{a}{2}<s\le \min\{1,a\}$ was considered in Proposition \ref{oberlin2d}.
 We denote $\bA_{s,a}\subset \Fp^2$ to be the set constructed there which satisfies $\#\bA_{s,a}\gtrsim p^a$, and